Ouranosinc/Magpie/docs/permissions.rst

 ----------------------------

-One of the trickiest (and often annoying) situation when we want to figure out which :term:`Service` a :term:`User` has any :term:`Permission` on, is where to start looking.
+One of the trickiest (and often annoying) situation when we want to figure out which :term:`Service` a :term:`User` has any :term:`Permission` on, is where to actually start looking?
 Effectively, if we have a vast amount of registered :term:`Service` each with a immense hierarchy of :term:`Resource`, doing an exhaustive search can be quite daunting, not to mention costly in terms of request lookup and resources.

 For this purpose, there is one query parameter named ``cascade`` that can be employed with request ``GET /users/{user_name}/services``.
-In normal condition (without the parameter), this request responds with every :term:`Service` where the user has `Direct Permissions`_ on.
-With the added query parameter, it tells `Magpie` to recursively search the hierarchy of `Effective Permissions`_ and return all :term:`Service` instances that possess *any* :term:`Permission` applied to at least one child :term:`Resource` at *any* level.
+In normal condition (without the parameter), this request responds with every :term:`Service` where the user has :term:`Immediate Permissions` on (doesn't lookup the whole tree hierarchy).
+With the added query parameter, it tells `Magpie` to recursively search the hierarchy of `Applied Permissions`_ and return all :term:`Service` instances that possess *any* :term:`Permission` given to at least one child :term:`Resource` at *any* level.
+Furthermore, the ``cascade`` query can be combined with ``inherited`` query to search for all combinations of :term:`Inherited Permissions` instead of (by default) only for the :term:`User`'s :term:`Direct Permissions`.

 This query can be extremely useful to quickly answer *"does the user have any permission at all on this service"*, without needing to manually execute multiple successive lookup requests with all combinations of :term:`Resource`